andrewl33/text-editor/README.md

 ## Dev/Watch

-MariaDB will need to be installed.
+MariaDB will need to be installed, with a config file located at `./config` to work.

 To watch: